The Missing Cross to Purity

 and therefore the world is not overcome in them;

-and he that is their god, is of the world also.
+and he who is their god, is of the world also.

 So this greater overcomes the less,

-and he that believes passes from death, and sin, that brings death,
+and he who believes passes from death, and sin, which brings death,

 so becomes a child of light and of the day;